 - ⅛ teaspoon Salt

-- 110 g Natural yoghurt or homemade yoghurt
+- 110 g Natural yogurt or homemade yoghurt

 Garlic butter